 Install the seal plate gasket (4).
 Position the seal plate over the shaft and secure it to the bearing housing with the hardware (19 and 20).
 Be careful not to damage the stationary element on the shaft threads.
+Install a new seal plate O-ring (12) and lubricate it with grease.

 It is recommended that a tapered sleeve be installed over the threads of the impeller shaft to ease installation of rotating seal components.

 Lubricate the shaft with a small amount of light oil and slide the rotating subassembly (consisting of the rotating element, bellows and retainer) onto the shaft.
 Apply firm, steady pressure on the seal retainer until it slides onto the shaft and the seal faces contact.